 - 1 Tbsp confectioners’ sugar/powdered sugar (optional; for dusting)

-- If you're using the same brand of a 4-oz white chocolate bar, remove one square block of chocolate so it'll be 3.5 oz (100 g).
-Or use a kitchen scale to measure the chocolate precisely.
-Break or chop up the chocolate into smaller pieces and put them in a heatproof large metal or glass mixing bowl (make sure the bowl is moisture or grease-free).
+- Break or chop up the chocolate into smaller pieces and put them in a heatproof large metal or glass mixing bowl (make sure the bowl is moisture- and grease-free).

-- Cut 3 Tbsp butter into small cubes and add to the bowl.
+- Cut the butter into small cubes and add to the bowl with the white chocolate.

-- To set up a double boiler, bring 2 inches of water in a pot to a simmer (gentle boil) and then place the bowl with your ingredients inside over the pot.
+- To set up a double boiler, bring 2 inches of water in a pot to a gentle simmer and then rest the bowl with your ingredients on the pot.
 You want it to fit snugly without touching the water.
 Melt the chopped white chocolate and butter in the double boiler.

 - With a silicone spatula, mix and let the chocolate and butter melt completely.

 - Carefully remove the bowl from the double boiler.
-Make sure the steam or water doesn't get into the chocolate mixture (it will seize the chocolate).
-Add 3 Tbsp matcha and mix them all together completely.
+Make sure the steam or water doesn't get into the chocolate mixture or the chocolate will seize up.
+Add the matcha and mix them all together completely with the spatula, making sure there are no lumps.

 - Add the matcha chocolate mixture to the egg yolk mixture and mix the batter well.

-- Add ⅛ tsp salt and mix it all together.
+- Add the salt and mix it all together.

 - Transfer the cake batter into the prepared cake pan.
 Smooth out the surface with the spatula.

-- Bake at 350ºF (180ºC) for 15 minutes and reduce the temperature to 325ºF (160ºC) and bake for 20 minutes.
-The cake should be wobbly and the inside should be woozy (therefore, no need to insert a skewer to check).
-It's best to let cool completely, about 4 hours because it's impossible to cut the cake.
-You can keep the cake in the refrigerator overnight.
+- Bake at 350ºF (180ºC) for 15 minutes, then reduce the temperature to 325ºF (160ºC) and bake for another 20 minutes.
+When the cake is done baking, the center will still wobble slightly.
+The inside of the cake will be soft and moist, so you can’t insert a skewer to check doneness.
+Remove the pan from the oven and set it on a wire rack to cool completely, about 4 hours (otherwise, it'll be impossible to cut).
+If you'd like, you can cover the cooled cake and keep it in the refrigerator overnight.

-- I highly recommend microwave a slice for 5 seconds (from the fridge) to warm up the cake.
-Dust powdered sugar on top, if you like, and serve.
+- Remove the cake from the refrigerator (if you've chilled it) and slice the cake.
+I highly recommend warming the chilled cake slices in the microwave for 5 seconds.
+Dust powdered sugar on top, if you'd like, and serve.
 The cake literally melts in your mouth!

 - You can keep the cake in an airtight container and store in the refrigerator for 3 days and in the freezer for a month.